yingweiwo

 Additional Infomation

 Sulbactam is used in combination with other antibacterial agents.
-With [ampicillin], it is used to treat skin and skin structure infections, intra-abdominal infections, and gynecological infections caused by susceptible bacteria.
-In combination with [durlobactam], sulbactam is indicated in adults for the treatment of hospital-acquired bacterial pneumonia and ventilator-associated bacterial pneumonia (HABP/VABP), caused by susceptible isolates of _Acinetobacter baumannii-calcoaceticus_ complex.
+In combination with ampicillin, it is used to treat skin and soft tissue infections, intra-abdominal infections, and gynecological infections caused by susceptible bacteria.
+In combination with dulobactam, sulbactam is indicated for the treatment of hospital-acquired bacterial pneumonia and ventilator-associated bacterial pneumonia (HABP/VABP) in adults caused by susceptible strains of the Acinetobacter baumannii-Calcium acetate complex.

 FDA Label